 The exercises and drills above should be able to help you learn how to do a handstand.
-If you do the strength exercises and get the muscles you need for a handstand, and then practice the handstand drills, I have no doubt you will learn how to do a handstand soon.
+If you do the strength exercises and get the muscles you need for a handstand, and then practice the handstand drills, we no doubt you will learn how to do a handstand soon.
 Once you’ve mastered a handstand, you can can move on to other gymnastics skills.